Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 - Even when a pessimistic person has something good to say, he cancels it out by saying "but" after the positive statement.

 - Pessimistic people refuse to see themselves that way.
-Unfortunately, they see nothing wrong with their perception of things.
+Unfortunately, they see nothing wrong with their negative perception of things.

 - Often pessimistic people get angry with optimistic people.